int2001/DXClusterAPI/README.md

 ### WebSocket Not Working in Passenger Mode

 WebSocket protocol upgrades are often blocked by reverse proxies on shared hosting.
-The info page automatically detects this and falls back to polling mode (fetching `/spots` every 2 seconds).
+The live page automatically detects this and falls back to polling mode (fetching `/spots` every 2 seconds).

 **Options:**
-- **Recommended:** Leave `WEBSOCKET_ENABLED=true` - the info page will auto-detect and use polling
+- **Recommended:** Leave `WEBSOCKET_ENABLED=true` - the live page will auto-detect and use polling
 - **Alternative:** Set `WEBSOCKET_ENABLED=false` to disable WebSocket server initialization entirely

 Both approaches work on shared hosting.
 The polling fallback provides a seamless user experience.